czrpb/resume/README.md

 > Created curriculum for classes on Basic, Intermediate and Advanced HTML, JavaScript, and CGI Programming with Perl.
 Emphasis on understanding the simplicity and power of the World Wide Web and its related technologies.
 Created all student class materials: Self-guided web page tutorials, lecture content, and PowerPoint presentations.

-> Networks, Design/Presentation, HTML, JavaScript, CGI
+> *Concepts*: Networks, Design/Presentation, HTML, JavaScript, CGI

 </details>
 <br/>